Sitting in a sauna feels relaxing, but can it really help you burn calories? Many people are curious about its real effects.

 Not all saunas are the same.
 Type, heat source, and humidity affect calorie burn and overall experience.

-Dry, steam, and infrared saunas differ in temperature, heat penetration, and cardiovascular response, influencing calorie expenditure7.
+Dry, steam, and infrared saunas differ in temperature, heat penetration, and cardiovascular response, influencing calorie expenditure.

 How many calories does a traditional dry sauna burn in 15–30 minutes?